Fayum (fossil deposit): Fish and amphibians

 Fish also show a wide stratigraphic distribution in the Fayum area.
-The majority of the material found consists of teeth and isolated bones, occasionally articulated skeletal remains also occur.
+The majority of the material found consists of teeth and isolated bones; articulated skeletal remains may also occur.
 Marine fish occur in all geological sections of the Fayum region, but are more common in the Mokattam Group and in the lower parts of the Maadi Group.
 The fauna is mainly characterized by sharks and rays.
-Large sharks can be found with the tiger shark, which is very common in the Midawara Formation, for example.
+Large sharks can be found, such as the tiger shark, which is very common in the Midawara Formation.
 Other forms are sharpnose sharks, hammerhead sharks and mackerel sharks, the latter including a representative of the genus Otodus up to 5 m long.
 However, the most extensive finds can be attributed to the lemon sharks, which occur in a larger and smaller form and have their main distribution in the Maadi Group.
 In addition, a large number of medium-sized and smaller sharks have been documented, such as nurse sharks, thresher sharks, sand sharks, sixgill sharks and houndsharks.
 The genus Moerigaleus, which, typical of weasel sharks, had a dentition with a wide variety of teeth, of which over 60 are known to date, is striking.
 The fossil shark, which also belongs to this group, is another form whose current members mostly hunt cephalopods in the shelf area.
-Also worth mentioning are some requiem sharks such as Carcharhinus and Misrichthys, which form a certain freshwater component and occur in comparatively larger numbers in the upper sections of the Maadi Group.
+Also worth mentioning are some requiem sharks, such as Carcharhinus and Misrichthys, which form a certain freshwater component and occur in comparatively larger numbers in the upper sections of the Maadi Group.
 Increased fossil evidence in these geological layers is also recorded for the related Abdounia.
-Large rays mostly belong to the group of stingray-likes, including cow-nose rays, which occur quite frequently in the Midawara and Qasr-el-Sagha formations, but almost disappear in between.
-Other forms such as Leidybatis or Lophobatis, on the other hand, are generally rare.
+Large rays, mostly belong to the group of stingray-likes, include cow-nose rays, which occur quite frequently in the Midawara and Qasr-el-Sagha formations, but almost disappear in between.
+Other forms, such as Leidybatis or Lophobatis, on the other hand, are generally rare.
 Propristis and Anoxypristis, which represent the saw rays, have also been recorded.
 In contrast, Coupatezia and Hypolophodon belong to the stingray family, again indicating a stronger freshwater influence in the upper sections of the Maadi Group.
 A very rare faunal element is found with the electric ray.